Hidden QR Code Art: 8 Must-See Interactive Pieces Now

 Marketing gimmicks

-Numerous brands are now using QR codes in their marketing efforts to reach a wider audience and drive engagement with their brands.
+Numerous brands are now using QR codes in marketing to reach a wider audience and drive stronger engagement with their products and campaigns..

 If you also want to employ the technology in your strategy and make your campaign stand out, don’t just simply place QR codes in your marketing materials.

-Add some twists, like hiding coupon QR codes within the layout designs, for example.
-Just make sure to maintain a good QR code size to make them scannable.
+Add some twists, like incorporating a QR code hidden in image layouts such as concealing coupon QR codes within your visual designs.
+Just make sure to maintain a good QR code size to keep them easily scannable.

 The element of surprise and discovery can definitely fuel consumers’ competitive spirits, compelling them to locate the QR code, scan it, and claim the reward themselves.